Colorado Senior Fishing License: Cost, Eligibility & How to Buy

 Government-issued ID

-Bring a secure government ID (for example, a Colorado driver’s license or ID card).
+Bring a secure government ID, like a Colorado driver’s license or ID card.
 CPW accepts several other forms of verifiable ID, too.

 Proof of residency